divyaYelmakanne/ai-safety/README.md

+## ❓ FAQ

+**Q: What is a "Safe" response?**
+A: A response that is ethical, legal, and harmless.

+**Q: Can I use other APIs?**
+A: Yes, but this repo currently uses OpenAI.

 # AI Safety Incident Dashboard

 This is a simple and interactive **AI Safety Incident Dashboard** built with **React**, **TypeScript**, and **CSS**.